matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 </footer>
 </figure>

-I’ll show you why in a simple example\
+I’ll show you why in a simple example (I know that there are different solutions for this particular task but this is just a demoto illustrate the issue).
 \
 \
 Let’s say we have a `section` with a heading and a list of items.